emqx/blog/en/202004/store-mqtt-messages-to-the-opentsdb.md

-## Configure EMQ X MQTT server
+## Configure EMQX MQTT server

-If users use RPM method to install [EMQ X](https://www.emqx.com/en), the OpenTSDB related configuration files is located in `/etc/emqx/plugins/emqx_backend_opentsdb.conf`.
+If users use RPM method to install [EMQX](https://www.emqx.com/en), the OpenTSDB related configuration files is located in `/etc/emqx/plugins/emqx_backend_opentsdb.conf`.
 The OpenTSDB plugin only supports message storage considering the function location.

 Configure the connection address, connection pool size and batch strategies